 Another aspect of safety investigated as part of this analysis was the distribution of at-grade rail crossing warning devices.
-Active crossing treatments are those that give visual and audible advance notice of the approach of a train.7 These include flashing-light signals (both mast-mounted and cantilevered), bells, automatic gates, active advance warning devices, and highway traffic signals.
+Active crossing treatments are those that give visual and audible advance notice of the approach of a train.10 These include flashing-light signals (both mast-mounted and cantilevered), bells, automatic gates, active advance warning devices, and highway traffic signals.
 Passive crossing treatments https://safety.fhwa.dot.gov/hsip/xings/com_roaduser/fhwasa18040/chp2f.cfm#:~:text=Active%20traffic%20control%2 0devices%20are,devices%2C%20and%20highway%20traffic%20signals.

-7 Federal Highway Administration, Highway-Rail Crossing Handbook, 3rd edition, consist of regulatory signs, warning signs, guide signs, and pavement markings.
+10 Federal Highway Administration, Highway-Rail Crossing Handbook, 3rd edition, consist of regulatory signs, warning signs, guide signs, and pavement markings.
 These devices provide static messages of warning, guidance, and in some instances, mandatory action for the driver.
 Generally, active crossing treatments provide greater safety to roadway users than passive or no treatments.
 As shown in Figure 2.13, the share of crossings in EJ areas with active treatments is comparable to non-EJ areas/historically disadvantaged communities (i.e., about 58 percent in EJ areas versus 64 percent in other communities).
-Historically disadvantaged communities have a higher share of crossings with active treatments relative to non-EJ areas/historically disadvantaged communities have a higher share of crossings with active treatments relative to non-EJ areas/historically disadvantaged communities have a higher share of crossings with active treatments relative to non-EJ areas/historically disadvantaged communities (i.e., about 58 percent in EJ areas and historically disadvantaged communities).
+Historically disadvantaged communities have a higher share of crossings with active treatments relative to non-EJ areas/historically disadvantaged communities have a higher share of crossings with active treatments relative to non-EJ areas/historically disadvantaged communities have a higher share of crossings with active treatments relative to non-EJ areas/historically disadvantaged communities have a higher share of crossings with active treatments relative to non-EJ areas/historically disadvantaged communities (i.e., about 79 percent in historically disadvantaged areas versus 64 percent in other communities).
 This result implies that EJ areas and historically disadvantaged communities are generally not disproportionately impacted in this regard.
 Error!
 Reference source not found.